-All students who have completed or are currently registered in a calculus course in secondary school are eligible to write the exam.
-Students who have completed or are currently enrolled in IB Math SL are also eligible.
-Only one Calculus Challenge attempt is permitted.
+If you have completed or are currently registered in a calculus course in secondary school, you are eligible to write the exam.
+If you have completed or are currently enrolled in IB Math SL, you are also eligible.
+You can only attempt the exam once.
 Students who have already started college or university are not eligible to write the Calculus Challenge Exam.

 If you pass the exam you’ll be awarded a UBC/SFU/UVic/UNBC/TWU Calculus Examination Certificate.

 If you go on to register at one of these institutions, present your certificate to demonstrate completion of first-term Calculus.

 If you enrol at Simon Fraser University you can choose to be awarded transfer credit [MATH 151 (3)] or actual course credit for MATH 151.

 Students already eligible for transfer credit because of high AP or IB scores will keep this eligibility regardless of their Challenge Exam score and can waive the exam score and/or credit.

 A selection of past exams and practice exams are available here.

 For general inquiries about the CCE, contact the Mathematics Undergraduate Assistant.

 If you passed the Calculus Challenge Exam and register for a degree program at a participating university (SFU, UBC, UVic, UNBC, TWU) you can claim your credit.
 You can choose to have your mark appear on your transcript, or not.
 (Please note that this is currently under review.)